kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 credibility.
 Until I am satisfied with successful proof-of-concept of this project, I would suggest using the more bio- compatible elements of mud inside a coarse-knit pouch made of plant-derived jute, linen, cotton, and/or hemp fabric.

-Poke the electrode wires into the pouches, but keep the metal of the wires from direct contact with any plant tissue, since metals are foreign to living organism tissues and so may produce an unaccounted for reaction.
+Poke the electrode wires into the pouches (or maybe one into a pouch and one into the soil?), but keep the metal of the wires from direct contact with any plant tissue, since metals are foreign to living organism tissues and so may produce an unaccounted for reaction.
 To ensure an acceptable quality contact between the mud and electrode wires, I attach electric motor brushes (made from near biologically inert and oxidatively stable graphite) to the ends of the electrode wires and insert the the brush into the pouch.
 I prefer using mud instead of salt as an electrolyte for my confidence achieving maximum biocompatibility.
 Ensure the mud is adequately liquified and the brush is fully inserted into the mud and the muddied pouch is in intimate and stable contact with the leaf or other plant tissue.
 You'll have to rig some sort of pouch-holding device of your own design.
 Maybe a large non-conductive (plastic/wooden) easel could be used to support the pouch/electrode holders.
 Unless your plant has large leaves, you may find it difficult to place opposite electrodes on a single leaf without one pouch shorting across to the opposing pouch, so I suggest trying to put each electrode-pouch on its own leaf.
 Note that you'll be best served by understanding the electrical circuit being formed by your electrode placements.
 As long as you do so, multiple electrodes of each polarity are acceptable.

 Note that the electrode circuit must also consist of a resistive component attached by you between the power supply rail and the analog input pin of the signal electrode.
 That resistor is located locally to the board so does not require